wangjohn/lawson/README.md

 DONE

+- Fix modal being in a weird position when it is opened.
 - Fix bug where multiple modals pop up after you exit one.
 This happens when you lose internet connection.
 - Better formatting for the book tee time section.
 - Booking modal should have a clearer additional golfer thing.